jado4810/privcert/README.md

 Preparation
 -----------

-First, init the environment and generate self-signed cert for local CA.
+First, init the environment and generate self-signed cert for local CA:

 > [!NOTE]
 > On most systems, privcert executable installed in `/usr/local/sbin` is not